Perspective | Tom Brady, the one-man dynasty, was Tampa Bay’s perfect missing piece

 He was right.

 The Buccaneers didn’t simply ride Brady to a championship, however.
 Through a regular season in which they had to develop quickly, through a difficult postseason that required three road victories to play Super Bowl host at Raymond James Stadium, they turned into a complete team.
 On Sunday, their defense led the way, taking apart the Chiefs’ historic, speedy offense with a masterful game plan from coordinator Todd Bowles.
-Their rushing attack punished the Chiefs and amassed 145 yards, with Leonard Fournette (89 yards) and Ronald Jones (61 yards) making for an unstoppable combination.
+Their rushing attack punished the Chiefs and amassed 145 yards, with Leonard Fournette (89 yards) and Ronald Jones II (61 yards) making for an unstoppable combination.
 And then Brady was typical Brady, flawless in important situations, efficient in the moments between.

 Brady, the human dynasty, wasn’t the savior.
 He was the finisher.